Batchu-Niharika/Lunar-net/README.md

 # <span style="color: #ff7f3f;">1 Automate Frequently Used Commands </span>

 <p>In this chapter, you will create your first intent.
-You will find that
- it is easy to automate the </p>
-<p>frequently used CLI commands such as Ping &lt;destIP&gt; and show ip
- route &lt;destIP&gt;.
-No </p>
-<p>programming knowledge is required.
+You will find that it is easy to automate the frequently used CLI commands such as Ping &lt;destIP&gt; and show ip route &lt;destIP&gt;.
+No programming knowledge is required.
 We will use two examples:</p>
 <table style="border-collapse: separate; border-collapse: separate;" cellspacing="0"
 		 width="82.334%" border="1">
 	<col style="width: 43.214%;" />